Frank John Hughes

-Early life

-A native of the Bronx, Hughes studied jazz composition at the Berklee College of Music in Boston before moving back to New York City to study acting.
-At nineteen, he was the youngest member ever to be given lifetime membership at the Actors Studio.
-To support himself as an actor he joined Teamsters Local 814 as a furniture mover.

 Career

 After numerous stage productions, Hughes worked steadily in the New York independent film scene making his feature film debut in Robert Celestino's True Convictions.
 Since then, he has appeared in nearly one hundred films and TV shows.

-His TV credits include Law & Order, Homicide: Life on the Streets, as Charley O'Banion in Dick Wolf's Players for NBC opposite Ice T, Boomtown, Monk, LAX, Curb Your Enthusiasm, as Tim Woods in seasons 7 and 8 of 24, and as Walden Belfiore in the final season of HBO's The Sopranos.
+His TV credits include Law & Order, Homicide: Life on the Streets, as Charley O'Banion in Dick Wolf's Players for NBC opposite Ice T; Boomtown, Monk, LAX, Curb Your Enthusiasm, as Tim Woods in seasons 7 and 8 of 24; and as Walden Belfiore in the final season of HBO's The Sopranos.

-His film credits include Michael Bay's Bad Boys, starring Martin Lawrence and Wil Smith.
-The Sundance Film Festival hit Mr. Vincent.
-Able Ferrara's The Funeral.
-Steven Spielberg's Catch Me if You Can, where he starred opposite Tom Hanks and Leonardo DiCaprio.
-The Tom Hanks and Steven Spielberg, Emmy Award-winning HBO mini-series Band of Brothers, where he received worldwide acclaim for his performance as Wild Bill Guarnere.
+His film credits include Michael Bay's Bad Boys, starring Martin Lawrence and Wil Smith; the Sundance Film Festival hit Mr. Vincent; Able Ferrara's The Funeral; Steven Spielberg's Catch Me if You Can, where he starred opposite Tom Hanks and Leonardo DiCaprio; the Tom Hanks and Steven Spielberg, Emmy Award-winning HBO mini-series Band of Brothers, where he received worldwide acclaim for his performance as Wild Bill Guarnere.
 He appeared in Scott Thomas's 2001 Deranged aka Anacardium as "Rich".

 In 2011, Hughes wrote and co-starred with Rick Gomez in the film Leave and also wrote 2012's The Dark Tourist starring Michael Cudlitz and Melanie Griffith.

 In 2021, Hughes portrayed Frank Sinatra in the Paramount+ series The Offer, directed by Dexter Fletcher, and went on to appear in 2024's The Featherweight, produced by Leonardo DiCaprio's Appian Way and starring James Madio, which premiered at the Venice Film Festival.